nikolamar/em/README.md

 > **_NOTE:_** Usually what I love to do first is to group components in atoms, molecules, organisms, and pages.
 And I like to wrap only organisms with states.
 It scales better.

-<p>&nbsp;</p>

-**Create a event function**

-This is not a real event but this is for you just to imagine and break the app into smaller pieces.
+Create a event function.
+It is not a real event but this is for you just to imagine and break the app into smaller pieces.
 It will get easier to track and log changes after.

 ```typescript
 import { state } from "emstore";